sporestudio/stream-server/docs/CONTRIBUTING.md

 # Contributing to Streaming Server

-First off, thank you for considering contributing to our FTP Server project!
+First off, thank you for considering contributing to our Streaming Server project!
 Your support and involvement are greatly appreciated.

 ## Table of Contents